WEBZCC/geoip2-update-1/README.md

 Parameters in the `extra` section:

-- `dir` **(required)** - Absolute path to the Geoip2 local database storage directory.
+- `dir` **(required)** - Absolute path to the `Geoip2` local database storage directory.
 Or you can alias part of the path relative to your composer.json.
 For example `@composer/path-to-db-storage`.
-  The script itself will find the absolute path to the `composer.json` file in your project and the `path-to-db-storage` directory for storing Geoip2 databases relative to `composer.json`.
+  The script itself will find the absolute path to the `composer.json` file in your project and the `path-to-db-storage` directory for storing `Geoip2` databases relative to `composer.json`.
   You can also specify `@composer/../path-to-db-storage` or another path relative to your file` composer.json`.
 - `geoipConfFile` **(required)** - The absolute path to the configuration file.
 Or you can alias part of the path relative to your composer.json.
 For example `@composer/../GeoIP.conf`.

-### 2. Updating databases from your php application
+### 2. Updating databases from your php application.

+You can use this option to update `GeoIP2` databases from your project, or use `Cron` on Linux, or use `Task Scheduler` on Windows.

 **2.1.
 Use in-line configuration options:**